nstecker16/active-directory-lab/notes/troubleshooting.md

 a. ran nslookup google.com - worked
 5. Decided to [reset the network](./screenshots.md#network-troubleshooting)
 6. After restarting VM, problem seems to be solved

+## Manual IPv4 Address Configuration not 'sticking'
+Description of the problem:
+After going through the process of manually configuring an IPv4 address as shown in the [screenshots](./screenshot-folder/AD_Server_Static_IP_Setup.png) several times, the setting didn't seem to save and was reverted back to automatic IP addressing.
+Steps Taken:
+1. Navigated through the menus to check for settings I was missing
+    a.
+Noticed [another menu](./screenshot-folder/AD_Server_Static_IP_Setup_Opt2.png) in which you can configure IP addressing
+    b.
+Input same static address info
+    c.
+Restarted machine to see if it stuck
+    d.
+Worked this way for some reason